cisco/mindmeld/docs/source/blueprints/home_assistant.rst

 Which approach to take depends on the exact application and it takes some trial and error to figure this out.
 The home assistant blueprint uses both patterns - check it out!

-Another pattern that would be useful to the reader is the follow-up request pattern.
+Another conversational pattern that would be useful to the reader is the follow-up request pattern.
 Take a look at the following interaction:

 .. code:: bash